-- Ars Baltica provides among others information about events and projects in the Nordic Baltic region. - Contemporary Performance, a social network and community organising platform providing artists, presenters, scholars and festivals a platform to meet, share work, and collaborate.
-They have a resourceful page with calls and opportunities. - Culture Agora is a new wiki platform, which among other objectives, shares calls and opportunities for the arts and cultural industries. - For a focus on Asian and European opportunities, you can consult regularly the portal Culture360.org by the Asia-Europe Foundation. - CultureLink, the newsletter of the Network of Networks for Research and Cooperation in Cultural Development can be very resourceful. - Dancing opportunities is a great platform to share international opportunities about dance.
+- Ars Baltica provides among others information about events and projects in the Nordic Baltic region.
+It is a partner for the 2017 update of 11 On the Move cultural mobility funding guides (Nordic-Baltic countries + Russia, Germany and Poland) - Contemporary Performance, a social network and community organising platform providing artists, presenters, scholars and festivals a platform to meet, share work, and collaborate.
+They have a resourceful page with calls and opportunities. - Culture Agora is a wiki platform which, among other objectives, shares calls and opportunities for the arts and cultural industries

-- East European Performing Arts Platform (EEPAP) supports the development of contemporary performing arts with a special focus on the Central and East European region.
-Its face-book page is regularly updated with interesting calls. - LabforCulture is the networking platform for arts and culture in Europe. - Plurio.net is the information platform for the Greater Region (Lorraine, Luxemburg, Saarland, Rhineland-Palatinate and Wallonia). - Touring Artists, beyond providing information on administrative aspects related to cultural mobility from and to Germany, also includes web-pages relevant for German and European sources of funding. - World Cultures Connect is a global cultural information website based on connection of artists and cultural professionals.
-Calls and opportunities are also shared on their website. - There are also more facebook groups which share a lot of calls and opportunities such as Le Club des opportunitiés, Artists Jobs etc.
+- For a focus on Asian and European opportunities, you can consult regularly the portal Culture360.org by the Asia-Europe Foundation. - CultureLink, the newsletter of the Network of Networks for Research and Cooperation in Cultural Development can be very resourceful. - Dancing opportunities is a great platform to share international opportunities about dance. - East European Performing Arts Platform (EEPAP) supports the development of contemporary performing arts with a special focus on the Central and East European region.
+Its facebook page is regularly updated with interesting calls. - Plurio.net is the information platform for the Greater Region (Lorraine, Luxemburg, Saarland, Rhineland-Palatinate and Wallonia). - Touring Artists, beyond providing information on administrative aspects related to cultural mobility from and to Germany, also includes web-pages relevant for German and European sources of funding. - MedCulture is a 4-year (2014-2018) regional programme funded by the European Union to accompany partner countries in south of the Mediterranean in the development and improvement of cultural policies and practices related to the culture sector.
+Its website includes mappings, reports on the region as well as calls and opportunities. - Arterial Network is a dynamic Pan-African, civil-society network of artists, cultural activists, entrepreneurs, enterprises, NGOs, institutions, and donors active in Africa's creative and cultural sectors.
+They are very active to share opportunities related to the African arts and cultural sectors.

+- DutchCulture / TransArtists compiled a webpage listing information and opportunities web-platforms - There are also more facebook groups which share a lot of calls and opportunities such as Le Club des opportunités, Jobs for Artists etc.